LSX-UniWue/auswahl/doc/point_selection.rst

 Competitive Adaptive Reweighted Sampling (CARS) is available in :class:`CARS`.
 CARS is an iterative algorithm, producing a candidate feature set with monotonly decreasing size in each iteration.
-For **Auswahl**, the algorithm has been adapted to the use case of producing feature sets of a prespecified size, by modifying the shrinkage approach to eventually produce a set of the requested size.
+For **Auswahl**, the algorithm has been adapted to the use case of producing feature sets of a pre-specified size, by modifying the shrinkage approach to eventually produce a set of the requested size.
-The space of appropriately sized sets is explored through repeated runs of the CARS algorithm, exploiting the competitive sampling of th algorithm:
+The space of appropriately sized sets is explored through repeated runs of the CARS algorithm, exploiting the competitive sampling of the algorithm:

 The CARS algorithm combines a competitive sampling of features with a scheduled shrinkage of the number of features
 selected: